bsramo144/Thesis-Jupyter/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1FHZmFP5zzuIhBWDRs0thnTZoyAMKdOce?usp=sharing)

-The tool <i>gpx2intensity</i> is Attachment 1 to Master thesis *Automation of Processing GNSS Track Records for Designing the Intesity Maps*.
+The tool <i>gpx2intensity</i> is Attachment 1 to Master thesis *Automation of Processing GNSS Track Records for Designing Intesity Maps*.
 The notebook aims automate the processing of GNSS track data into a linear georeferenced layer suitable for methods of quantitative visualization.
 The author explains the approach and its settings for matching GNSS track records to a road network for visualizing passage frequency.
 The tool outputs geodata ready-to-use in GIS and the graduating color web map (see below).
 The main notebook is suppoerted by the following tools for other use cases.

 <img width="560" alt="web_map" src="https://github.com/bsramo144/Thesis-Jupyter/assets/47752920/cdd52bbd-571d-4070-a417-368a3a4676c2">
 <br/><i>Dark mode of output preview with a map layout description.</i>